ezcatdb/molbiol_lung_corpus-guidelines/_relation/Disorder_association.md

 order: 111
 ---

-When two different disorders ([Disorder]()) occur, these 'Disorders' may be connected with this relation.
+When two different 'Disorders' ([Disorder]()) occur, these 'Disorders' may be connected with this relation.

 ~~~ ann
 IPF-associated pulmonary hypertension